ExinOne/exinonesupport/docs/FAQs.md

 A: Currently, you can hang 50 orders, and the pending orders will be automatically canceled if they are not entirely filled for 90 days.

-Q: Can BOX and XIN be supported for limit orders?

-A: Currently not supported, will be supported in the future.
-Please pay attention to relevant announcements.